Skip to main content

 1. If you implement a pause in gameplay while a user disconnects, there should be an associated timer to ensure that the game ends if the user never reconnects.
 A typical value is 20 seconds to allow for reconnection.

-2. As a best practice, many developers implement this timer to be aggregate to prevent griefing/excessive pausing (ie. if a user disconnects and reconnects after 5 seconds, when they disconnect again they should have 5 less total seconds to reconnect in).
+2. As a best practice, many developers implement this timer to be aggregate to prevent griefing/excessive pausing (i.e. if a user disconnects and reconnects after 5 seconds, when they disconnect again they should have 5 less total seconds to reconnect).

-3. When one user disconnects and the game is paused, the opponent should see a modal explaining that their opponent has disconnected and showing the current countdown timer.
-To minimize problems implement the timer in the game server rather than the client to ensure accuracy between the two clients.
+3. When one user disconnects and the game is paused, the opponent should see a modal dialog explaining that their opponent has disconnected and showing the current countdown timer.
+To minimize problems and ensure accuracy between the two clients, the timer should be implemented in the game server rather than the client.

 3. Aborting on disconnection

-1. If a user disconnects for longer than the time allotted by the reconnect timer, they should submit an abort and the game should be ended immediately.
-Their opponent should submit whatever their score currently is and win.
+1. If a user disconnects for longer than the time allotted by the reconnect timer, that user should be reported as an abort, ideally using server-side score reporting, and the game should be ended immediately.
+Their opponent should submit whatever their score currently is, and so win.

 4. Pause Limiting